glassdfir/glassdfir.github.io/ADFIRWMC/Whole Course.md

 On my evidence share, I am looking to have one file from each of these workstations.
 To make sure I can tell the two $MFTs apart, I used the environment variable %COMPUTERNAME% from the remote computer for file name passed to RawCopy.

 To access the remote environment variables, I needed to use cmd to launch RawCopy which means I couldn't use the **-c** to copy it over in one foul swoop.
-I
+S

 If all this sounds convoluted, you're paying attention.
 The point of this course highlight some more complicated methods of approaching the litany of challenges you will encounter during your DFIR day.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE0NzY5NjYwMzNdfQ==
+eyJoaXN0b3J5IjpbLTc5OTM1MzA5NV19
 -->